jeremypetrequin/jsMovieclip/README.md

 recover the movieclip object
     var mc = $('#element').data('Movieclip');

-there are some public methos :
+there are some public methods :

     mc.play(loop : boolean);
-play the animation from the frame where we are, boolean loop to specifie if we want loop or not
+play the animation from the frame where you are, boolean loop to specifie if we want to loop or not

     mc.stop();
 stop the animation (dispatch the stop callback)

     mc.gotoAndPlay(frame:int, loop:boolean);
-play the animation from the frame "frame", boolean loop to specifie if we want loop or not
+play the animation from the frame "frame", boolean loop to specifie if we want to loop or not

     mc.gotoAndStop(frame:int);
 go and stop directly at a frame

     mc.loop(frameStart:int, frameEnd:int, loop:boolean);
-play animation between frameStart & frameEnd, boolean loop to specifie if we want loop or not
+play animation between frameStart & frameEnd, boolean loop to specifie if we want to loop or not

     mc.currentFrame():int
 return currently frame

     mc.prevFrame();
-back of a frame
+go back to a frame

     mc.nextFrame();
-advance of a frame
+go to the next frame

     mc.reverseAnimation();
 reverse all animation

     mc.verseAnimation();
-animations puts in the good way
+put the animation in the right way

     mc.toggle(loop:boolean);
-if play : stop, if stop : play, boolean loop to specifie if we want loop or not
+if play : stop, if stop : play, boolean loop to specifie if we want to loop or not